data2health/edu-harmonization/README.md

-# edu-harmonization
+# educational landscape project

 ## Problem statement
-The primary goal are to enhance discoverability, meta-data and ontology development, and assist in populating the various CTSA educational platforms to facilitate use by CTSA sites for training and education.
+Educational resources are difficult to find and  utilize in the context of research, trial planning, and precision education.
+This project aims to reveal the landscape of existing resources and platforms, understand requirements for searching and using them, and make recommendations for a CTSA-wide strategic plan for CTSA training and educational resource discovery.

 ## Project description